MinecraftForge/Documentation/docs/concepts/sides.md

 //Make sure the mod being absent on the other network side does not cause the client to display the server as incompatible ModLoadingContext.get().registerExtensionPoint(ExtensionPoint.DISPLAYTEST, () -> Pair.of(() -> FMLNetworkConstants.IGNORESERVERONLY, (a, b) -> true));
 ```
 This tells the client that it should ignore the server version being absent, and the server that it should not tell the client this mod should be present.
-So this snipped works both for client- and server-only-sided mods.
+So this snippet works both for client- and server-only-sided mods.